Jan Młodożeniec

-Jan Młodożeniec (born in 1929 in Warsaw, Poland; died 2000) was a Polish graphic designer.
+Jan Młodożeniec (8 November 1929 - 12 December 2000) was a Polish graphic designer.
 He worked in posters, drawing, book and publication design, and illustration.

+Life

-He studied from 1948 to 1955 at the Warsaw Academy of Fine Arts in the Department of Graphic Arts and Posters of Henryk Tomaszewski.
+Born in Warsaw, Młodożeniec studied from 1948 to 1955 at the Academy of Fine Arts in the Department of Graphic Arts and Posters of Henryk Tomaszewski.

-He was a member of Alliance Graphique International (AGI).
+He was a member of the Alliance Graphique International.